-The IRB Office is currently open.
-If necessary IRB staff have the availability to work remotely, so IRB operations will be only minimally impacted should things change.
-We may consider moving all regularly scheduled outreach, training, and possibly the monthly IRB meeting to virtual meetings as much as possible.
+The IRB Office is currently open and working remotely.
+We are moving all regularly scheduled outreach, training, and monthly IRB meetings to virtual meetings.
 Check the IRB website regularly for updates.

 Should NIH or other sponsors (government, industry, or non-profit) be notified that select protocol activities or in-person visits of a funded research study will be paused?